SamiAbuTouq/Pharmacy-Project/README.md

   # **Pharmacy Management System in C++** 💊💻

 The  **Pharmacy Management System**  is designed to efficiently manage multiple pharmacies, their medications, customers, and sales operations.
+"The project is divided into three phases, each with its own documentation.
+The third phase contains the final version of the project."
 Below is a detailed breakdown of the system's core features and main menu options:

 ## **Main Menu Options** 📋